Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_marshal_monster_deputy_chance           0.5     // The chance that a monster will become a deputy. -1 to disable ttt_marshal_announce_deputy                 1       // Whether a player being deputized will be announced to everyone ttt_marshal_badge_time                      8       // The amount of time (in seconds) the marshal's badge takes to use
+ttt_marshal_monster_deputy_chance           0.5     // The chance that a monster will become a deputy. -1 to disable ttt_marshal_announce_deputy                 1       // Whether a player being deputized will be announced to everyone ttt_marshal_badge_time                      8       // The amount of time (in seconds) the marshal's badge takes to use ttt_marshal_credits_starting                1       // The number of credits a marshal should start with

+// Quartermaster
+ttt_quartermaster_limited_loot              0       // Whether players should be limited to looting a single quartermaster crate per round ttt_quartermaster_credits_starting          3       // The number of credits a quartermaster should start with

 // ----------------------------------------